2020 Annual Report

-We understand the importance of dividend growth and stock price appreciation for our investors.
-MGE Energy has increased the dividend for 44 consecutive years and paid dividends for more than 110 years.
-No other Wisconsin utility or utility holding company matches our history of dividend increases.
-The financial publisher Mergent consistently recognizes MGE Energy as a “Dividend Achiever.”
+MGE Energy has increased the dividend for 45 consecutive years and paid dividends for more than 110 years.
+The financial publisher Mergent continues to recognize MGE Energy as a "Dividend Achiever."

-An important indicator of your investment’s performance, total return is the combination of stock price appreciation and reinvested dividends.
-Throughout the last five years, MGE Energy’s annualized total return was 14%, outpacing the Russell 2000, S&P 500 and EEI Investor-Owned Electric Utilities.
-A $1,000 investment in MGE Energy, with dividends reinvested, would have grown to $1,932 during the five years ending Dec.
-31, 2019.
+Taking a look at the last five years, MGE Energy’s annualized total return was almost 11%.
+A $1,000 investment in MGE Energy, with dividends reinvested, would have grown to $1,675 during the five years ending Dec.
+31, 2020.